On Separate Normalization in Self-supervised Transformers: Experiments

+The results provide strong evidence that \textbf{the uniformity of the \CLS embeddings is held down by ShareNorm even the minimization of an explicit contrastive loss cannot increase it}.
+We hypothesize that all features after LN will distribute in the same sphere, and \CLS embeddings are squeezed to a small area of the sphere surface because they need to be different from embeddings of normal tokens.

 Table~\ref{tab:ablation} reports the downstream performance (accuracy) on STL10 across 40 different settings.
-We summarize our observations: (1) In the non-contrastive method MAE, with proper configuration, the performance of SepNorm is superior to as of the ShareNorm.
+We summarize our observations: (1) In the non-contrastive method MAE, with proper configuration, the performance of SepNorm is superior to that of ShareNorm.
 (2) In contrastive methods ($\lambda \neq 0$), SepNorms' advantages are further highlighted.
 For example, when $\lambda=1$, the performance of SepNorm (BN+LN) is improved by 1.6\% compared to the non-contrastive method.
 The performance gain in SepNorm (BN+BN) is less obvious as the double BNs already impose implicit uniformity loss on both \CLS and token embeddings.

 In contrast to SepNorm, the performance of ShareNorm is less satisfactory when using contrastive methods.
 We believe it is very challenging to encourage the two types of embeddings to be uniformly distributed in the same sphere and keep them separable at the same time.
 (3) The uniformity of the token embeddings is also vital for learning a good \CLS representation, as evident by SepNorm (BN+LN) gaining accuracy with increasing $\lambda$ on the token embeddings.
 We hypothesize that by enforcing uniformity, the token embeddings are forced to contain less information about others, which encourages the \CLS embedding to encode as much information as possible.
+Our empirical study also shows that, when contrastive loss~\citep{oord2018representation} is used to encourage the uniformity of \CLS features in self-supervised transformers, the difference between BN and LN on \CLS features is not significant anymore.